pschmitt/kwin-konsole-scratchpad/README.md

 5. Open System Settings: `Window Management > KWin Scripts` and make sure that "Konsole Scratchpad" is enabled
 6. *Optional* Setup a custom key binding for "Toggle Konsole Scratchpad"
+7. Set up a scratchpad service (see below)

-## Optional: Setup a scratchpad service
+## Setup a scratchpad service

 Since this script is mainly intended to have a Konsole window stick to the bottom of the screen and show/hide on a keypress I suggest you autostart